September 4, 2015

 Admitting liability could possibly be the best option for your business.
 If the accident clearly occurred on your premises admitting liability and offering reparations means you could potentially avoid a law suit that you would ultimately lose.

 If any of your staff are involved in an accident that as a business owner you could be liable for you should also look into covering yourself legally.
+Take a look at http://healthinsurancefinder.co.uk/ to find the best health insurance quotes for your employees.
 Just like the plaintiff would seek help from a personal injury lawyer.